 The estimated fair value of fixed interest bearing loans is based on discounted cash flows using prevailing market interest rates for debts with similar credit risk and maturity.
-As at 30 June 2021, the fair value of the interest-bearing loans was US\$72,000 higher than the carrying value of the financial liabilities (2020: the fair value of the interest-bearing loans was US\$332,000 higher than the carrying value of the financial liabilities).
+As at 30 June 2022, the fair value of the interest-bearing loans was US\$462,000 lower than the carrying value of the financial liabilities (2021: the fair value of the interest-bearing loans was US\$72,000 higher than the carrying value of the financial liabilities).